Skip to content

 Core catalog proxy settings:

-• ABSTRACTGATEWAY_ABSTRACTCORE_SERVER_BASE_URL (or ABSTRACTCORE_SERVER_BASE_URL): explicit Core server base URL for catalog proxying.
+• ABSTRACTCORE_SERVER_BASE_URL: explicit Core server base URL for catalog proxying.

-• ABSTRACTGATEWAY_ABSTRACTCORE_SERVER_AUTH_TOKEN / ABSTRACTGATEWAY_ABSTRACTCORE_SERVER_API_KEY (or ABSTRACTCORE_SERVER_API_KEY): Core server auth token.
+• ABSTRACTGATEWAY_ABSTRACTCORE_SERVER_AUTH_TOKEN / ABSTRACTGATEWAY_ABSTRACTCORE_SERVER_API_KEY (or Core's ABSTRACTCORE_AUTH_TOKEN / ABSTRACTCORE_SERVER_API_KEY): Core server auth token.
 This is separate from Gateway auth.

 • ABSTRACTGATEWAY_CORE_CATALOG_TIMEOUT_S: catalog proxy timeout (default 3.0 seconds).